From the 30th June 2006, the Housing Act 2004 places a duty on local authorities in Wales to licence houses in multiple occupation (HMOs).

 Where the houses in multiple occupation is situated in part of a building above or below a business premise, the storey that includes the business premises will be included.

-If your property meets the criteria of either one of the above schemes, you will need to apply for a licence.
-If your property already has a five year licence under the 2009 Scheme and this licence extends beyond 31st March 2014, your licence will be automatically transferred onto the 2014 Scheme until at which point it expires when you will need to apply for a new license under the 2014 scheme.
+If your property meets the criteria of any one of the above schemes, you will need to apply for a licence.
+If your property already has a five year licence under the 2009 Additional Licensing Scheme (e.g it is a property let to 4 tenants who formed 3 or more households) and this licence extends beyond 31st March 2014, your licence will be automatically transferred onto the 2014 Scheme until at which point it expires.

-If your property requires a licence under the 2014 scheme, you can now apply for a licence using the Application Form that can be found in the Related Documents section.
+If your property requires a licence under the 2014 scheme, you can now apply for a licence using the 2014 Scheme Application Form

 Receipt of application notification: